TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 #### void SetCambionConceptionState ( int State ) {: .copyable aria-label='Functions' }
 Sets how much damage has been taken for the Cambion Conception item.

+Note that the game only spawns a familiar when the player takes damage, if this counter is now at 15, 30, 60 or 90.
+You cannot trigger a birth directly with this function.

 ___
 ### SetCanShoot () {: aria-label='Functions' }
 #### boolean SetCanShoot ( boolean CanShoot ) {: .copyable aria-label='Functions' }